wcasper/math107spring2023/extras/syllabus.md

 * using some other word processor such as Microsoft Word to create the document and then export it as a PDF

 ## Exams
 Exams will take place during class at the times stated below.
-You will log into the class Zoom session and take the exam during a specified time.
-Note that you must have video with both your face and hands visible and a working speaker and microphone during the exam.
-The microphone should be muted during test-taking in order to not disturb your peers.

 If you have an accommodation from Disability Support Services (such as time-and-a-half), it is your responsibility to coordinate with the instructor before each exam.

 **Midterm Exams**
 There will be two midterm exams, each lasting 1 hour and 50 minutes.
 Each midterm will be worth 15\% of your final grade.
-Midterms will be held during class time in our Zoom meeting on the following dates:
+Midterms will be held during class time on the following dates:
 * Wednesday, March 1, 2023
 * Wednesday, April 12, 2023